 The cyprinidontiforms are among the most widely adapted and dispersed group of teleosts (bony fish) and those of the genus Orestias that live in the salt lakes of the Altiplano display a remarkable evolutionary history.
 They have speciated in single salt lakes along the Andes in allopatric fashion and have adapted to different environmental conditions, most notably, salinity of the water they inhabit.
 As a prime example, we have chosen Orestias ascotanensis as an organism that can provide answers as to how adaptation to this environment came about during evolution.
 We have also selected three more Orestias species to the list of target organisms as we intend to compare the genomes of these recently speciated groups.
 To date, we have a complete genomic sequence of O. ascotanensis and a draft for O. gloriae .
 The quality of the data we have obtained from the genomic DNA prepared from single individuals is outstanding and shows that this species, unlike other teleosts sequenced thus far, has a genome that has less repetitive elements than other cyprinidontiforms, which normally make assembly exceedingly difficult (i.e., Atlantic salmon or A. charrua , see below).
 The genome of Orestias fish is less than 1Gb.

 Annual fish are freshwater teleosts found in South America and Africa that inhabit an extremely variable environment.
 They develop and reproduce in seasonal ponds that dry out during the summer.
 The survival of the species becomes entirely dependent upon buried and dried embryos, that hatch during the next rainy season and present a peculiar development, both features unique in vertebrates.
 Annual fish exhibit a unique developmental strategy in which embryogenesis occurs within a reaggregated mass of previously dispersed cells.
 On the other hand, they can enter a state of reversible developmental arrest (diapause) at three distinct embryonic stages.
 Austrolebias charrua is an annual killifish inhabiting the grasslands of the Rio de la Plata delta whose development has these features.
 Our aim of is to analyze the genomic structure and control of gene expression during diapause in A. charrua assuming that its adaptation to a changing environment has evolved by the acquisition of genetic traits that sustain developmental and physiological plasticity.
 We have sequenced the genome of A. charrua and determined a genome size of 3.2Gb, one of the largest for a diploid animal.
-Further, its genome is composed of 70% repetitive sequence, also a record for animals.
+Further, its genome is composed of 70% repetitive sequence, an unusually high percentage for animals.

 FONDAP 15090007 Center for Genome Regulation.
 2010-2020.